Aarhus University Seal

 3. Direct admission

 Below these sections, you can learn more about the employment requirement and the English language requirement.
-You can also find out whether the programme has limited intake.
+You can also find out which ranking criteria we use to assess your application when prioritizing among the submitted applications.

 1. International and other qualifications